 Most buildings or developments need planning permission.
-Noise can be treated as a significant factor by planners making a planning decision.
+Noise can be treated as an important consideration by planners making a planning decision.

-When planners assess a planning application where noise is identified as a significant factor, the developer applying for planning permission might need to send in a noise report to the planners.
+When planners assess a planning application where noise is identified as an important consideration, the developer applying for planning permission might need to send in a noise report to the planners.

 The report assesses potential noise impacts on health and well being and recommends how to lessen or remove noise impacts.